A Trusted Ticket Exchange Platform

 What AI features do we prioritize?

+There is a need for safe and trusted transactions within the community, but where do we start?!
 With a flood of ideas and endless possibilities, the most strategic approach was to apply the DVF Framework.
 By evaluating the 3 key pillars of a successful product—desirability, viability, and feasibility—I identified which features would have the most significant impact

 User Flows